 You don’t need to do anything big or elaborate, but having something for them to eat and do really helps keep the party flowing nicely.
-They are entertained and happy – and you (and any other parents) can have adult conversation and maybe indulge in a cocktail in peace.
+They are entertained and happy – and you (and any other parents) can have an adult conversation and maybe indulge in a cocktail in peace.

 I always have a kids snack tray with lots of different options.
 This is almost always a last minute thing, so I just shop my pantry and fridge and put everything on a tray.
 They love it.
-And funny enough, so do the grown ups.
+And funny enough, so do the grown-ups.
 It never fails.
-It doesn’t matter what I have, cheese trays, dips, bacon and water chestnuts – the adults are always sneaking the Goldfish off of the kids table.
+It doesn’t matter what I have, cheese trays, dips, bacon and water chestnuts – the adults are always sneaking the Goldfish off of the kid’s table.

-I set out some waffle cones and they kids filled them up to look like cornucopias.
+I set out some waffle cones and the kids filled them up to look like cornucopias.
 This was a hit.
 They loved it.
 (I don’t normally put candy on the table, but I had just finished a shoot and they were already out.
 I’m lazy and let them stay.)

 Here are some ideas: